top of page

 What Happens on Closing Day? 🤔

-On Closing day, buyer and seller sign the paperwork to finalize the deal.
-A title representative (called an Escrow Officer) and real estate agents are usually in attendance.
-While Closing is always handled by the same title company, for convenience and privacy, it is common for buyers and sellers to close at different times, and sometimes at different branch offices.
-At least three days before closing, buyer and seller should make confirmed appointments so the Escrow Officer can reserve time, plan ahead, and finalize settlement statements.
+In addition to the buyer and seller, a title representative (sometimes called an Escrow Officer), and representing real estate agents are in attendance.
+While Closing is always handled by the same title company, for convenience and privacy, it is common today for buyers and sellers to close at different times, and sometimes even at different branch offices.
+At least three days before closing, buyer and seller should confirm their appointment time so the Escrow Officer can reserve rooms, plan ahead, and finalize settlement statements.

 In Colorado, buyers have the right to conduct a final walk-through to confirm that the property’s condition complies with the contract.
 Buyers should schedule this walk-through as close to Closing as possible, ideally no more than 24 hours before.